ogdenpm/intel80tools/Doc/CPMSrc.md

-# CPM Applications
+# CP/M Applications

-The cpmsrc directory tree contains my decompilation work for a number of CPM applications.
+The cpmsrc directory tree contains my decompilation work for a number of CP/M applications.
 At the top of the tree is a makefile that can be used to build all of the applications.

-Note there are additional CPM applications, specifically the Whitesmith's development tools, in my github repository [ws21](https://github.com/ogdenpm/ws21).
+Note there are additional CP/M applications, specifically the Whitesmith's development tools, in my github repository [ws21](https://github.com/ogdenpm/ws21).

 Specific subdirectories are noted below.
 Both the lib_1.1 and link_1.31 directories use my packed source format.
 See [misc.md](misc.md) for details.